Reviews You Can Rely On

 hiking shoes men

-Credit: Backcountry
+Credit: Lowa

 Hiking Boots: Hiking boots provide the highest levels of foot protection.
 They most often feature a shank, or stiffener, to impact more stability to the midsole which is useful in challenging terrain.
 The materials used in the upper are commonly heavier-duty than one might find in a trail runner or a hiking shoe, so durability is improved.
-One of the biggest hallmarks of a pair of hiking boots is the tall ankle collar, which provides extra support when carrying big loads or when traveling over uneven ground, which can also be beneficial for those with known ankle issues.
+One of the biggest hallmarks of a pair of hiking boots is the tall ankle collar, which provides extra support when carrying big loads (35+ pounds) or when traveling over uneven ground, which can also be beneficial for those with known ankle issues.
 All this protection comes at a cost, though, as hiking boots are usually much heavier than the average hiking shoe.

 Weight and Fit